Dart-Code/Website/_docs/debugging-commands.md

 ![Flutter: Inspect Widget command](/images/demo/flutter-inspect.gif)

-## Dart: Open Observatory
+## Dart: Open Dev Tools

-This command will open the Observatory debugger application in your web browser.
-For more information on using this tool to debug your Flutter application visit [flutter.io/debugging](https://flutter.io/debugging/#dart-observatory-statement-level-single-stepping-debugger-and-profiler).
+This command will open the Dev Tools application in your web browser.
+For more information on using this tool to debug your Flutter application visit [flutter.dev/.../debugging](https://flutter.dev/docs/testing/debugging#devtools).

 ## Flutter: Open Observatory Timeline